RedTopper/Super-Haxagon/README.md

 #### Q: How do I download this?
 A: Downloads are available on the [releases page](https://github.com/RedInquisitive/Super-Haxagon/releases).

+#### Q: How do I download the default music?
+A: See the readme in the [sdmc folder](https://github.com/RedInquisitive/Super-Haxagon/tree/master/sdmc).

 #### Q: How can I create my own levels?
 A: You can use [Haxa-Editor](https://github.com/RedInquisitive/Haxa-Editor/tree/master)!
 Follow the directions in the README.md of that repository for more details.